Old Harry, Music and the Lifesaver

 "Yes, he explained to me, in physiological terms, the way that music is detrimental to the health of a person involved in aerobic activity.
 He had all these scientific proofs.
 He was very convincing."
 Whaaat!!!
 Is this guy a total dill?
 I tell him it's not true, but he doesn't believe me.
 Harry has him under his spell.

 Yoav, the guy running the gym that day, has just graduated from the Wingate Institute, Israel's National Centre for Physical Education and Sport.
-I ask him if they learned something about the effects of music on physical activities in his university studies.
-"No, the opposite is true -- music can be very beneficial -- definitely not detrimental -- maybe don't listen to Israeli politicians".
+I ask him if they learnt something about the effects of music on physical activities in his university studies.
+"No, the opposite is true -- music can be very beneficial -- definitely not detrimental -- maybe don't listen to Israeli politicians!"

-And the next day he comes up with an even better line, "Harry says that it has been accepted practice here for years that there is no music playing while he swims; and additionally, Harry knows all of you really don't want music to be played here -- it's just that you don't know it yet."
+And the next day he comes up with an even better line, "Harry says that it has been accepted practice here for years that there is no music playing while he swims.
+Additionally, Harry knows all of you really don't want music to be played here -- it's just that you don't know it yet."
 I think we screamed so loud, the roof lifted into the air for a couple of seconds.
 Harry has real hutzpah, audacity!

 Please feel free to